Bachelor of Arts in Social Science

 Benefit from a multidisciplinary approach to social sciences, where the perspectives of different social sciences are combined and applied to real-world issues.
 Your curriculum includes coursework that aims to develop you and grow your understanding of the diversity found in the human interactions within institutions, communities, and families.
 These social science courses will specifically observe these human interactions in history, psychology, and global economics.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.

 Major Course Requirements (36 credits, all courses are 3 credits.)

 Careers in Social Science

-The core knowledge you gain with your Bachelor of Arts in Social Science degree creates a solid foundation for a wide range of careers that concern people - understanding them, leading them, or helping them.
-Take a look at your potential career options.
+The core knowledge you gain with your degree in social science creates a solid foundation for a wide range of careers that concern people - understanding them, leading them, or helping them.
+Take a look at your potential social science career options below.

 Questions?
 Request Information